 Photos may be taken without flash and videos may be filmed without additional lighting.
 In some temporary exhibitions certain items may not be photographed or filmed: where that applies this is indicated.

-Given the delicate historical setting, food and drink may not be brought into the museum.
+Due to the delicate historical setting, food and drinks are not allowed in the museum.
 Water bottles are likewise not permitted in the museum.

 Please do not make phone calls in the museum.